-File system provides a structured and organized way for file management capabilities like file naming, locating and access files.
+A file system provides a structured and organized way for file management capabilities like file naming, locating, and accessing files.
 While formatting your hard disks, you can choose whether you want to use NTFS or FAT file system.
-Here I would like to provide a summarized insights of the NTFS file system.
+Here I would like to provide a summarized insight of the NTFS file system.

 Working of NTFS: While formatting the hard drive, corresponding MBR (master boot record) will be created.
 At the volume mount time, the MBR executes and boot the OS on file system for the stated volume.